jacquelynmarcella/jacquelynmarcella.github.io/README.md

 <img src="img/og-image.png" alt="Portfolio site mockup of homepage header">

 ## Tech stack + process
 For my portfolio site, my goal was to keep things clear, readable, and performant.
-I didn't want to over-engineer the site with complex frameworks given it's size and intended purpose (in my opinion, a React app for this type of site would not be the right tool for the job).
+I didn't want to over-engineer the site with complex frameworks given its size and intended purpose (in my opinion, a React app for this type of site would not be the right tool for the job).
 I was inspired by clean, editoral designs with hints of playful details.
 I used the following basic stack:
 - HTML5
 - CSS3
     - CSS custom properties for spacing, type, and a simple light/dark mode theme (defaults based on browser settings)